-- If released to air, butanes (n-butane and isobutane) will exist solely as gas in the atmosphere. - Butanes are not expected to be susceptible to direct photolysis by sunlight, but will be degraded in the atmosphere by reacting with hydroxyl radicals; the half-life for this reaction in air is estimated to be 6-7 days. - Butanes also has the potential to partake in photochemical reactions to produce ozone pollutant.
+- If released to air, n-butane will exist solely as gas in the atmosphere. - n-Butane is not expected to be susceptible to direct photolysis by sunlight, but will be degraded in the atmosphere by reacting with hydroxyl radicals; the half-life for this reaction in air is estimated to be 6-7 days. - n-Butane also has the potential to partake in photochemical reactions to produce ozone pollutant.